This is a general subject-by-subject overview.

 ENGLISH: We use Easy Grammar Plus.
 Voyages is too mom-intensive for me, though I think it might be better preparation for Warriner’s in 9th.

 GEOGRAPHY: 8th has three geography sections: Medieval Europe map, Geography terms, World mapping.
 The Medieval map is like previous years.
 The geography terms are land forms and facts.
-The world mapping is identical to 5th grade, but at a higher speed.
+The world mapping is identical to 5th grade, but at a faster speed.

 LATIN: Latin is wherever you are in the cycle.
 Usually, we’re on Fundamentals I.